alfinata/TubesPBO/README.md

 Dindin Inas Candra Wiguna (1301194415)

-To try the game, download the repository, and run the "Lil' RPG Project.exe" file.
+To try the game, download the repository, go to \Game\dist\cliGame and run the "cliGame.exe" file.